Transcript

 Ira Glass

-Act Three, "Come Retribution."
+Act Three, "Sometimes Revenge Can Be Justified."
 So in the final weeks of his campaign, Donald Trump only stepped up his threats of retribution against his political enemies, including saying he'd use the military to go after the enemy within.
 Two people who've been keeping an eye on these sorts of comments are Alexander and Rachel Vindman.
 Alex is the army officer who officially reported what seemed like an improper phone call between President Trump and the president of Ukraine, which led to Trump's first impeachment trial.
 Rachel is his wife.

 Back in March, I visited them.
 And they did not agree about what they were going to do if President Trump won another term and started taking revenge.
 Rachel said they should consider leaving the country if things got bad enough.
 Alex said he'd never consider that.